Our UX Checklist for Building Better Products

 Do you have enough talent available to pull off what you want to do?

 Depending on the scope of your project, this could include graphic designers, animators, and UX writers alongside more general UX designers.
 Dedicated UX researchers can also be used, depending on your budget and the scope of the project.
-Plan for these needs upfront so you’re not hit with delays and budget overruns further down the road – think freelance if you can’t justify full-time hires, or consider outsourcing to a specialist agency.
+Plan for these needs upfront so you’re not hit with delays and budget overruns further down the road – think freelance if you can’t justify full-time hires, or consider outsourcing to a specialist UX design service.

 3. Calculate a project budget and timeline